ajararosh/Pokemon/README.md

 Tips
 -----

 * For the modifiers, is better to use padding than using offset.
-Keep the alignment in your content.
+Maintain alignment in the focus and structure of your content.

     * Create your objects in some boxes to apply custom padding and aply proper structure using Column and rows